mpenney99/zustand-computed-property/README.md

 # Zustand computed property

 Another TypeScript-friendly computed middleware for Zustand. `computed` properties can be defined directly in the store.
-From there, computed properties can be accessed just like any other property, even by other computed properties!
+Computed properties are then accessible both inside and outside the store just like any other property!

 How does it work?
-The quick answer is with [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) magic.
-The store state is wrapped in a Proxy object that on property access, checks for `computed` values and resolves them, returning the computed result instead.
+The quick answer is [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) magic.
+The store state is wrapped in a Proxy object that on property access, checks for resolvable values and evaluates them, returning the result.

 ## Installation